tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - **Mastering the Basics**
   - Other basic practices, which, even if implemented initially, easily regress into incomplete, out-of-date, and therefore dysfunctional usage, include:
-  - Avoiding next-action decision making on "stuff to do"
+  - Avoiding next-action decision-making on "stuff to do."
   - Fully utilizing the "Waiting For" category, such that every expected deliverable from others is inventoried and reviewed for follow-up in adequate timing
   - Using Agenda lists to capture and manage communications with others
   - Keeping a simple, easily accessible filing and reference system
-  - Keeping the calendar as pure "hard landscape" without undermining its trustworthiness with extraneous inputs
+  - Keeping the calendar a pure "hard landscape" without undermining its trustworthiness with extraneous inputs
   - Doing Weekly Reviews to keep one’s system functional and current

 - **Graduate Level–Integrated Life Management**